In this post...

 Someone you can count on to stand in for YOUR audience and readers, making sure that you're always delivering the very best content and content experiences possible.

-This is true for YOU and YOUR CLIENTS, too.
+Everything I've shared here is true for YOU and YOUR customers and clients, too.

 They want you to ask the hard questions.